What Is The Great Reset? With Harrison Smith & Chase Geiser | OAP #63

 It was a wild experience, man.

-But but to go three hours straight every single day, there's an art to that.
+But to go three hours straight every single day, there's an art to that.

-And um I my awareness with current events in in in politics is is is like 10 notches better than it ever was before.
+And my awareness with current events in politics is like 10 notches better than it ever was before.

-And that's really all it takes is if you if you know what's going on, and it and like little stuff like like the names of people, like who is the you know, the director of the CDC, right?
+And that's really all it takes is if you know what's going on and like little stuff like the names of people, like who is the director of the CDC, right?

 Or just the little stuff that you like when you're a kid, you like have no idea what's going on, but you start to learn these things.

-I mean, uh it it's easy enough to do a three-hour rant on the Supreme Court ruling the other day.
+I mean, it's easy enough to do a three-hour rant on the Supreme Court ruling the other day.

 Everybody's celebrating it, but at the same time, it's like, well, everybody has rights except for healthcare workers.

-Yeah, well, and of course, then you have Joe Biden, because it's what I always say.
+Well, and of course, then you have Joe Biden because it's what I always say.

-I mean, uh, I don't know what it is, but there's gotta be some mechanism for punishing the attempt to exceed constitutional authority.
+I mean, I don't know what it is, but there's got to be some mechanism for punishing the attempt to exceed constitutional authority.

-Because what happened was as soon as the Supreme Court decided Joe Biden goes out and is just like, well, we missed the target this time, but we'll get them next time.
+Because what happened was as soon as the Supreme Court decided, Joe Biden goes out and is just like, well, we missed the target this time, but we'll get him next time.

-And it's just like, no, you don't just get to keep re you know, rewording things until your tire your tyranny passes muster.
+And it's just like, no, you don't just get to keep rewording things until your tyranny passes muster.

-Like that that's not how this is supposed to work.
+Like that's not how this is supposed to work.

 But yeah, again, we could go off on a three-hour tangent on that.